TL;DR

 Email validation checks if an address is formatted correctly.
 Email verification checks if the mailbox actually exists and can receive mail.
 You need both - validation catches typos on forms, verification protects your sender reputation before campaigns.

 Understanding the difference matters because using the wrong one - or using neither - leads to bounced emails, damaged sender reputation, and failed campaigns.
+Whether you need an email verification API for real-time checks or a bulk solution for list cleaning, knowing which process to apply and when is the first step toward protecting your deliverability.

 Here's what each term actually means and when to use each.